benjamin-heasly/proceed/docs/source/index.rst

 **execution record** that accounts for accepted arg values, step logs, and checksums of input and output files.

-Hopefully, Proceed will allow you to express evertying you need to know about your processing pipeline in a *"nothing up my sleeves"* way.
+Hopefully, Proceed will allow you to express everything you need to know about your processing pipeline in a *"nothing up my sleeves"* way.
 The pipeline specification should be complete enough to share with others who have Proceed and Docker installed, and the execution record should allow for auditing of expected outcomes and